The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit Configurations: Introduction

 This is in agreement with \citet{Lagos2018}, who found that dry mergers increase the stellar mass density in the outskirts of the galaxy, while wet mergers tend to build up the bulge of the host galaxy.
 Using isolated merger simulations, \citet{Amorisco2017} showed that more massive mergers deposit their stars further inside the host galaxy than smaller galaxies, and more concentrated merging satellites can deposit mass further inside than their less compact counterparts of the same mass.

 Manifestations of these accretion processes in the form of tidal streams and shells are observed in up to $26\%$ of the galaxies \citep{Atkinson2013}, with massive galaxies with $M>10^{10.5}\Msun$ being more likely to exhibit tidal features.
 Similarly, \citet{Hood2018} report a fraction of 17\% exhibiting shells or tidal streams from the RESOLVE survey, inspecting more than 1000 galaxies, finding gas-rich galaxies to have a larger likelihood to show signs of tidal interactions than gas-poor galaxies. \citet{Delgado2010} also report that several spiral galaxies in the local Universe show significant numbers of giant stellar structures which are remnants of an earlier accretion or interaction process.
 In case of early-type galaxies alone, \citet{Duc2017} reports a fraction of about 40\%.
+In order to improve the uncertainty of by-eye identification, a fully automated method for identifying and classifying substructures was developed recently by \cite{Hendel2018} (see also \cite{Canas2019} for a new approach on identifying stellar halos and structures in simulations).

 \citet{Johnston2008} already showed that the appearance of shells and streams is a good tracer for the merger history of galaxies, as they strongly depend on accretion time and angular momentum properties of the merger event.
 Recently, \citet{Pop2017} have shown from hydrodynamical cosmological simulations that shells appear around 18\% of their massive galaxies and are usually made through merger events with mass ratios between $1:1$ and $1:10$ by satellites that merge on low angular momentum orbits.
 Similarly, \citet{Amorisco2015} showed that shells usually result from more radial merger orbits, while streams are made from merging orbits that are more circular.